TrellixVulnTeam/python3.4_SAJN/Doc/library/asyncio-task.rst

    .. method:: cancel()

-      Request that this task cancel itself.
+      Request this task to cancel itself.

       This arranges for a :exc:`~concurrent.futures.CancelledError` to be thrown into the wrapped coroutine on the next cycle through the event loop.
 The coroutine then has a chance to clean up or even deny the request using try/except/finally.

-      Unlike :meth:`Future.cancel`, this does not guarantee that the task will be cancelled: the exception might be caught and acted upon, delaying cancellation of the task or preventing cancellation completely.
+      Contrary to :meth:`Future.cancel`, this does not guarantee that the task will be cancelled: the exception might be caught and acted upon, delaying cancellation of the task or preventing it completely.
 The task may also return a value or raise a different exception.

       Immediately after this method is called, :meth:`~Future.cancelled` will not return ``True`` (unless the task was already cancelled).
 A task will